Skip to main content

 3. Click Create service account

-4. Give the service account a name (e.g., cargo-service-account)
+4. Give the service account a name (e.g., cargo-bigquery)

 5. Grant the following roles: